Pre or Post Marital Agreements

 Why Have a Premarital or Postmartial Agreement?

-Martial Agreements deal with property, support decision-making, and sharing during marriage, or on death, divorce, or disability.
+Martial Agreements can deal with property, support, general or specific decision-making, during marriage, on death, divorce, or disability.
 California courts encourage and support Martial Agreements.
-Premarital Agreements promote certainty, reduce conflict, and, consequently, the expense of divorce, or on death.
-Most couples agree: their conversation about financial and other decisions is at least as important as discussing who to invite to their wedding.
+Premarital Agreements promote certainty, reduce conflict, and, consequently, the expense of death or divorce.
+Most couples agree that having their conversation about financial and other decisions is at least as important as discussing who to invite to their wedding.

 Why are attorneys needed?

 To do what you and your intended (or spouse) wish your Pre-marital or Post-marital Agreement to do for you, competent counsel is a must.
-Not only for you to be safe, but to ensure the Agreement is both valid (enforceable) and says what each of you want.
+Not only for you to be safe, but to ensure the Agreement is both valid (enforceable) and says what each of you want it to say.
 Two attorneys may be needed.
 One for each of you is necessary if your Agreement limits spousal support.